robot5000-design/ms2/README.md

 ---

 The brief for this project was to build an interactive website application using HTML, CSS and JavaScript.
-The author chose to develop a quiz game as the subject.
+The author chose to develop a quiz game as the subject, obtaining quiz data from the Opentdb.com quiz API.
 The design is based on user experience priciples.
 Clean coding and a responsive mobile first method was employed.
 The purpose of this website is to provide users with:

-- a useful fun and appealing test for students, academics or anybody else who has an interest in computing, maths or nature science.
+- a useful, fun and appealing test for students, academics or anybody else who has an interest in computing, maths or general science.
 - multiple science categories.
 - varying difficulties.
 - a question countdown timer.